yashbhaskarwar/transit-data-pipeline/README.md

 In this phase, we build the warehouse layer for analytics and future ML work.
 It creates a star-schema structure, fills it with data and adds a set of analytical SQL queries.
+The warehouse script sets up all dimension tables, fact tables and their relationships, then loads them with data from the operational layer.

 ### How to run